The-Lab-at-OPM/hiring/README.md

 For more details about the federal hiring process and how to prepare for and navigate applying for a HIF position, please review the following resources and requirements:

+The fellowships are temporary, starting at 18 months, with a potential for up to 4 total years.
+They are based in DC and NYC, possibly San Francisco, and are either GS 13 or 14.
+(In DC, GS 13 starts at $99,172.
+GS 14 starts at $117,191.
+In New York, GS 13 starts at $102,040.
+GS 14 starts at $120,580.
+Learn about the [general schedule classifcation and pay](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).)

-Please note: All federal employees must be U.S. Citizens.
+All federal employees must be U.S. Citizens.
 Current federal employees are not eligible for Lab fellowships.
 The fellowship requires a minimum of 5 years of relevant professional experience.

 - Create a [login.gov account](https://secure.login.gov/?request_id=f9c0a100-75eb-4813-b6d4-abaf90dc1aba) and a [usajobs.gov profile](https://www.usajobs.gov)
 - Learn about how to write a [federal resume](https://www.usajobs.gov/Help/faq/application/documents/resume/what-to-include/)